bedrockio/bedrock-core/services/api/README.md

 Note that OTP by SMS requires a Twilio account and OTP by Email requires a Postmark account.

+Note also that users flagged as `isTester` will always receive an OTP of `111111`.

 ### Passkey

 Passkey authentication is enabled by changing the login entrypoint in `web/src/App.js` to `Passkey`.
 Note that passkeys